apache/tvm/docs/dev/pass_infra.rst

 performs all passes at ``opt_level=3`` with some disabled passes using ``disabled_pass=xx`` provided by ``PassContext``.
-Now we could glob all passes at ``opt_level=3`` and exclude those in the disabled pass list. ``PassContext`` also provides pass-instruments mechanism, which will be introduced latter.
+Now we could glob all passes at ``opt_level=3`` and exclude those in the disabled pass list. ``PassContext`` also provides a way to instrument all passes.
+See section :ref:`pass_instrument_section_tag`.

 This class is designed for users to conveniently write the Python ``with`` syntax to perform optimizations under a certain configuration.
 In addition, the